Skip to content

 Day Opportunities

 Our day opportunities offer a unique experience to people with learning disabilities, autism, and associated complex needs.
-Led by expertly trained teams, our day opportunities are designed to support individuals to learn and develop new skills, engage with their peers, and pursue exciting in-house and community-based activities.
+Led by expertly trained teams, our day opportunities are designed to support you to learn and develop new skills, engage with your peers, and pursue exciting in-house and community-based activities.

 How we support you